RC-WEDE6021-PART-2-AND-PART-3/WEDE6021-Group-28_Final-POE-Pastimes-Online-Clothing-Store/README.md

 ## video presentation showcasing the website application of Pastimes Online Clothing Store

-The final poe video presentation is in a zipped file
+The Final POE video presentation is in a zipped file

 ---